UNHCR official warns that the 1951 refugee convention is increasingly under threat

 “I am not exaggerating when I say that the institution of the asylum worldwide is under more threat now than it has ever been,” Ruvendrini Menikdiwela, assistant high commissioner for protection at UNHCR in Geneva, told reporters during an online briefing from the Swiss city.

-The U.S. under the Trump administration, and some European nations have increasingly restricted asylum and sought bilateral deals with third countries, especially in Africa, to deport migrants and, in some cases, transfer asylum responsibilities altogether.
+The U.S. under the Trump administration and some European nations have increasingly restricted asylum and sought bilateral deals with third countries, especially in Africa, to deport migrants and, in some cases, attempt to transfer asylum responsibilities altogether.

+“Some of those agreements are actually being concluded even as we speak," she said, without giving details.
+“Asylum is under threat, but it is more under threat in the countries that are more capable of bearing that responsibility than in the countries which are actually hosting the largest number of refugees.”

-Others, like Greece, which has seen a surge in Sudanese refugees arriving to the island of Crete, have temporarily suspended asylum processing.
+Others, like Greece, which has seen a surge in refugees arriving to the island of Crete, including many Sudanese nationals, have temporarily suspended asylum processing.

-A global funding crisis in the humanitarian sector has impacted more than 122 million people displaced from their homes, fleeing conflict or persecution.
+A global funding crisis in the humanitarian sector has impacted more than 122 million people displaced from their homes, fleeing conflict or persecution, authorities say.
 A growing anti-asylum and anti-migration sentiment has added to their woes.

-She cited the example of Chad, an East African nation that currently hosts 1.5 million refugees, the vast majority of them Sudanese who fled the brutal and ongoing civil war.
+She cited the example of Chad, an East African nation that hosts 1.5 million refugees, the vast majority of them Sudanese who fled an ongoing civil war.

-Menikdiwela, who recently visited a refugee camp in Chad, said the agency's programs there are vastly underfunded and unable to support urgent needs of the arriving refugees.
+Menikdiwela, who recently visited a refugee camp in Chad, said that the agency's programs there are vastly underfunded and unable to support the urgent needs of the arriving refugees.

-And yet, despite their dire situation, she insisted the refugees she met would not be alive if Chad hadn't respected the refugee convention and allowed them across its borders.
+And yet, despite their dire situation, she said that the refugees who she met wouldn't be alive, if Chad hadn't respected the refugee convention and allowed them across its borders.

 Menikdiwela urged leaders to step up donations and support, saying that many of the refugees in Chad would continue to move north through Libya and eventually Europe if their needs weren't met in the East African nation.